flipacholas/Architecture-of-consoles/articles/playstation-3.md

 {{% inner_markdown %}}
 As with any other GPU, there must be a block of circuitry in charge of receiving the orders from outside.
 With RSX, this is handled by two blocks, **Host** and **Graphics Front End**.

-The host is responsible for reading commands from memory (either at local or main) and translating them into internal signals that other components in RSX understand, this is done with the use of four sub-blocks:
+The Host is responsible for reading commands from memory (either at local or main) and translating them into internal signals that other components in RSX understand, this is done with the use of four sub-blocks:
 - **Pusher**: fetches graphics commands from memory and [interprets]({{< ref "playstation-portable#tab-2-1-commands" >}}) branch instructions.
 It also contains 1 KB of [prefetch buffer]({{< ref "game-boy-advance#memory-locations" >}}).
 The processed commands are sent to the FIFO Cache.
 - **FIFO Cache**: stores up to 512 commands decoded by the Pusher in a FIFO manner to provide quick access.
 - **Puller**: as the name indicates, it pulls commands from the FIFO cache whenever RSX is ready to render and sends them to the next unit.